Martianmellow12/Piabetes/Usage.md

     </li>
     <li>
       <h3>Send Amounts</h3>
       <p>Piabetes will automatically find the correct carb and dietary fiber count for an amount you text.
-The amount should come before the food in the text, and should include units, such as "1 cup milk", or "12 grams bread".
+The amount should come before the food in the text, and should include units, such as "1 cup:milk", or "12 grams:bread".
+You should also include a colon, or a `:` between the amount and the food, as can be seen in the example.
 Please notice that none of the requests say "1 cup <i>of</i> milk".
 The <i>of</i> is omitted to minimize errors, and raise the chance that Piabetes will correctly interpret the request.</p>
     </li>
     <li>
       <h3>Don't Worry About Capitalization</h3>